Exponentially Faster Massively Parallel Maximal Matching: Proof of Lemma Part 3

-\smparagraph{The query process.} We start with a query process to determine whether a given edge belongs to matching $M_1(\vec{x})$ -- where here we write $M_1(\vec{x})$ to emphasize that the parameters $\pi, L$ should be regarded as fixed and so matching $M_1$ is only a function of the vertex partitioning $\vec{x}$.
-This process is very similar to a generic edge oracle for the greedy matching (which we briefly discuss in Appendix~\ref{app:greedy}), except that instead of querying the edges, it queries the entries of the vector $\vec{x}$.
+\smparagraph{The query process.} We can use a recursive query process, which we denote by $\edgeoracle_{\pi}(e, \vec{x})$, to determine whether a given edge $e$ belongs to the matching $M_1(\vec{x})$ --- here we emphasize that $\pi, L$ should be regarded as fixed.
+This is very similar to the edge oracle for greedy matching discussed in Section~\ref{sec:greedy}, except that instead of querying edges, it queries the entries of the vector $\vec{x}$.

-Suppose that we have to determine whether a given edge $e \in L$ belongs to the matching $M_1(\vec{x})$.
-Instead of revealing the whole vector $\vec{x}$, first note that if one of the end-points of $e$ does not belong to $V_1$, then $e$ cannot be in the induced subgraph $G^L_1$ and thus we can answer $\no$ immediately.
-Suppose that $e$ appears in $G^L_1$.
-Since the greedy maximal matching algorithm processes the edges in the order of $\pi$, it suffices to recursively determine whether any of the incident edges to $e$ belongs to $M_1(\vec{x})$ in the order of their priorities.
-At any point that we find such incident edge to $e$, we immediately return \no{} as $e$ certainly cannot join $M_1(\vec{x})$.
-Otherwise $e$ has to join $M_1(\vec{x})$, thus we return \yes{}.
-We summarize the resulting query process as $\edgeoracle_{\pi}(e, \vec{x})$:

 \begin{titledtbox}{$\edgeoracle_{\pi}(e, \vec{x})$: A query-process to determine whether $e \in M_1(\vec{x})$.}

 \end{titledtbox}